 Now it's time for the fun part: Choosing seeds and starting your grow!
 We have plenty of information on how to grow the healthiest cannabis plant from seed to harvest here.

-If you're looking for an even easier way to grow cannabis, then you should consider Grobo.
+If you're looking for an even easier way to start growing cannabis, then you should consider Grobo.
 Grobo is an automated grow box.
 We utilize deep water culture, which is a hydroponic technique in order to grow plants.

 All you have to do is simply add your plant, pick a grow recipe in the Grobo app, and let the system do the rest!
 Our boxes reduce smell and can get you growing up to three ounces every few months.
 We have over 1500 seed recipes in our app, so you have plenty of options to choose from!